jzwolak/insilicalabs.ai/docs/providers/openai/chat/README.md

 }
 ```

+A request, at a minimum, must define:
+1. For the HTTP portion:
+   1. the HTTP method in the `:method` key, which is always `:post`
+   1. the URL in the `:url` key
+   1. the API key and any related information in the `:headers` key
+   1. the OpenAI request itself as stringified JSON in the `:body` key
+1. For the OpenAI request (which is stringified JSON):
-A request, at a minimum, must define the `model` property and provide at least one message in the `messages` property.
+   1. the model in the `model` property
+   1. at least one message in the `messages` property

-Additional options are available such as setting the number of responses to generate with `n`, controlling the
+Additional options are available in the OpenAI request such as setting the number of responses to generate with `n`,
-randomness with `temperature`, setting the maximum number of tokens with `max_tokens`, etc.  See
+controlling the randomness with `temperature`, setting the maximum number of tokens with `max_tokens`, etc.  See
 [Open AI - Chat Completions API](https://platform.openai.com/docs/api-reference/chat) for the full API  reference.

-Note that the key `:headers` contains the headers, including the API token, as a map using strings as property names.
-The property name `:body` contains the request data as stringified JSON.
+The `insilicalabs.ai` library handles the building of the request.

 #### Streaming Request

-A streaming request looks the same as the non-streaming request with the addition of `"stream": true` as a top-level
+A streaming request looks the same as the non-streaming request with the addition of `stream: true` as a top-level
 key-value pair in the stringified JSON request data.

 Note that a streaming request ignores the `n` parameter, which controls how many completions to generate.
 A streaming
 request will generate one completion per request.

+As with the non-streaming request, the `insilicalabs.ai` library handles the building of the streaming request as well.

 ### What does a response look like?